When you are fascinated with cars, you read about them, dream about them and eagerly await the latest models.

 In my internship with Hindalco, I understood the process of industrial sales while with Mahindra Automobiles, I understood and measured the Sales Satisfaction Index (SSI) (an index through which automobile companies are being ranked in India on parameters such as buyers satisfaction, showroom etiquettes, loan process etc.) for multiple dealerships of the company in Delhi/NCR region.
 This was done to measure the satisfaction level of customers of Mahindra Automobiles.
 I also studied and found multiple factors which led to loss of customers for the Mahindra company.

-From there my interest with auto industry got wider and I decided that I would build my career in this industry only.
+From there my interest in the auto industry got wider and I decided that I would build my career in this industry only.

 To summarize, I would say that in the research industry, it is very necessary to make and build industry contacts.
 It can be done by increasing your participation in seminars, continuously communicating with industry people and networking on LinkedIn etc. I have more than 13k plus contacts on LinkedIn.
 I regularly share my thoughts and updates from the industry.